-Mature and beautifully maintained, elegant yet homely, the gardens at Crow’s Hall include everything from ‘cottagey’ borders full of summer colour to heritage roses, smooth lawns and neat box hedging.
+Mature and beautifully maintained, elegant yet homely, the island gardens at Crow’s Hall include everything from ‘cottagey’ borders full of summer colour to heritage roses, smooth lawns and neat box hedging.
 They are set within a 16th century moat and afford panoramic views of rolling Suffolk countryside, gracing three sides of the historic redbrick manor house.

-The layout and planting of Crow’s Hall gardens are the work of award-winning and leading garden designer Lady Xa Tollemache – a near neighbour in Suffolk terms, who lives just a smooth river valley or two away.
+The layout and planting of Crow’s Hall island gardens are the work of award-winning and leading garden designer Lady Xa Tollemache – a near neighbour in Suffolk terms, who lives just a smooth river valley or two away.
 Outside the main moat, there are two further moats, or old ‘stew ponds’ surrounding former orchards which are now wild meadows.

 All aspects of the Hall, the garden and countryside provide a wonderful backdrop for your event photographs.

-Both inspired by the past and complementing recent restoration work on the manor house, Crow’s Hall gardens were designed as a charming set of ‘rooms’ to enhance the statement made by a remarkable 16th century redbrick manor house home.
+Both inspired by the past and complementing recent restoration work on the manor house, Crow’s Hall island gardens were designed as a charming set of ‘rooms’ to enhance the statement made by a remarkable 16th century redbrick manor house home.
 They combine at times a formal layout with informal planting.

 Cross the historic bridge onto Crow’s Hall island and the Tudor redbrick gateway leads through a lavender-sweet courtyard to a formal garden with colourful, box-hedged beds and decorative fountained pool, or into a narrow lawned allée to a sunken, grassed amphitheatre with topiary features.
 Other ‘rooms’ include a Tudor-style miniature knot garden, herb garden, potager, a marquee lawn and moat-side jetty terraces.